christophergust/Pluralsight/README.md

 # Pluralsight

-Set of example exercises from pluralsight courses taken
+Set of example exercises and/or materials from pluralsight courses taken (https://www.pluralsight.com/)